Radiotherapy for cancer wounds

 Some tumours such as advanced cancers of the vagina, skin, rectum and bladder can form ulcerating areas inside the body that bleed.

 The radiotherapy can make the area more comfortable and may sometimes heal the wound completely.
-The treatment will not cure your cancer, but can keep your symptoms under control.
+The treatment won't cure your cancer but can keep your symptoms under control.

 Radiotherapy is one of a range of treatments to control bleeding tumours.
 Other treatments include special dressings and packing the wound to put pressure on the bleeding area.

-Radiotherapy works well for many ulcerating or bleeding cancers and you should notice that your symptoms start to improve within 1 or 2 weeks.
+Radiotherapy works well for many ulcerating or bleeding cancers.
+You should notice that your symptoms start to improve within 1 or 2 weeks.
 But a large or deep ulcer will take some time to heal.
-The treatment may heal the ulcer completely or it may shrink it and make it easier to manage.
+The treatment might heal the ulcer completely or it may shrink it and make it easier to manage.